wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 ];
 ```

-This our the error messages we are targeting.
+These are the error messages we are targeting.
 Each are exclusively results of an invalid tokens.

 ```javascript
 let observable;